Creating a tunnel between two subnets using OpenVPN Access Server

 https://<VM_public_IP_address>:943/

 .
-This interface is used by regular users to download client applications and configuration profiles. - Admin Web UI at
+This UI allows regular users to download client applications and configuration profiles. - Admin Web UI at

 https://<VM_public_IP_address>:943/admin/

 .
-This interface is used to configure the server.
+This UI allows the administrator to configure the server.

 Note

-By default, the server has a self-signed certificate installed.
-If you need to replace this certificate, follow the steps described here
+By default, the server has a self-signed certificate.
+If you need to replace this certificate, follow the steps here

-Once you deploy OpenVPN Access Server on the Yandex Cloud VM that will be working as a gateway, you will have specific IP addresses and accounts as follows (the addresses below are provided for indicative purposes, yours may be different):
+Once you set up a Yandex Cloud VM running OpenVPN Access Server, you will have the following IP addresses and accounts (the addresses below are provided for information purposes; your actual IPs may be different):

 vpn-server